bhradsky/foxnet/README.md

 and

 > Hradsky BA, Kelly L, Robley A, Wintle BA (2019).
-Data from: FoxNet: an individual-based model framework to support management of an invasive predator, the red fox. *Zenodo Repository*.
+Data from: FoxNet: an individual-based model framework to support management of an invasive predator, the red fox. *Zenodo*. https://doi.org/10.5281/zenodo.2572045

 ## Getting Started

-You can download the latest release of FoxNet from <https://www.comses.net/users/2413/> .
+You can download the latest release of FoxNet from https://doi.org/10.5281/zenodo.2572045.
 The release package includes a User Guide.

 ### Prerequisites